 6. Final Arrangements

-As part of your estate plan, you and your partner could also consider making a final arrangements document.
-In this document you lay out your wishes and plans for your final arrangements.
-With a final arrangements document, you can leave details about:
+As part of your estate plan, you and your partner should also consider making a final arrangements document.
+In this document, you lay out your wishes and plans for your final arrangements.
+You can specify your wishes, in as much detail as you choose, about:

 - burial or cremation

 - ceremonies, and